 Employing a spouse or partner can be particularly tax-efficient if you are trading through a limited company.
 If your spouse or civil partner is a shareholder in the company, and is also employed in it, you can pay yourselves a mixture of salary/bonuses, benefits, and dividends, thereby reducing your overall tax bills quite considerably.

 If Julian wants to (and has the means to) take £50,000 a year from his limited company, regardless of whether the amount is paid as salary or dividends, a higher rate tax bill will apply to the top slice of his income.

 Contrast this with George and Sally who own 1% and 99% respectively of the shares in a business.
 They do not have income from other sources.
 They wish to (and have the means to) take £50,000 a year from the business.
 If George receives say, £30,000 in salary, he will only pay income tax at the basic rate along with NICs.
 The remaining £20,000 can be paid out as dividends.
 Sally receives £19,800 (in relation to her 99% shareholding), whist George receives only £200.
 Sally’s income is well within the basic rate threshold so she doesn’t have to pay any additional tax on the dividend received.

 George’s share of the dividend won’t push him into the 40% either.
 An alternative would be to pay Sally £20,000 in salary.
 She would have to pay total tax and NICs of £4,038 (in 2011–12).
 Although this method leads to more tax being paid than going down the dividend route, it still works out a good few thousand pounds less than paying the £50,000 salary straight to George.

 If you employ your spouse or civil partner, you can currently pay him or her between £102 and £136 per week.
 Although there will be no liability to NICs, the employee’s entitlement to a future state pension and other state benefits will be protected.

-This article was first printed in Tax Insider in February 2012.
+This article was first published February 2012.